julsraemy/prezi/md/intro-open-data-2024.md

 ## Starter code for all CSV datasets on opendata.swiss

 1. Find a dataset from the preconfigured starter code files: https://rnckp.github.io/starter-code_opendataswiss/
-2. Open it on Collab
+2. Open it on Google Colab
 3. Run the code snippets
 4. You can also open it on GitHub (Jupyter Notebook or Rmd) and download the file